SchedMD/slurm-gcp/docs/hybrid.md

 With hybrid, there are different challenges and considerations that need to be taken into account.
 This guide will cover them and their recommended solutions.

-There is a clear seperation of how on-prem and cloud resources are managed within your hybrid cluster.
+There is a clear separation of how on-prem and cloud resources are managed within your hybrid cluster.
 This means that you can modify either side of the hybrid cluster without disrupting the other side!
 You manage your on-prem and our [Slurm cluster module](../terraform/slurm_cluster/README.md) will manage the